luomus/laji-api/diary.md

 ## Collection long name

 Might be somewhat different now, the old logic was illogical and clunky to reproduce.
 It's simpler now.

+## Form permission endpoint

+Moved from "/formPermission" to "/form/permissions".
+Backward compatibility is kept.